riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 }
 ```

-To update our button we  will first change the image of the triggering button, depending on who's turn it is.
+To update our button we  will first change the image of the triggering button, depending on whose turn it is.
 We then set the image for the disabled button state, and disable the button, so it's can't be pressed anymore.

 If we didn't pass down the reference from `playTurn()`, this would have been a bit more complex.